Analysis | Most Americans understand that we probably won’t see a winner on election night

 The good news is that most people do.
 Only about 3 in 10 Americans think we’ll know who won the election on Nov.
 3 itself.
 The large majority say we won’t — including Democrats and Republicans in equal measure.

 There’s another bit of good news from Quinnipiac’s poll that might suggest a less contentious post-election period.
-Asked how upset they would be if their preferred candidate didn’t win, Republicans were more likely than Democrats to say they’d only be somewhat upset.
+Asked how upset they would be if their preferred candidate didn’t win, Republicans were more likely than Democrats to say they would only be somewhat upset.

-Among stated supporters of Biden and Trump, Biden supporters were much more likely to say they’d be very upset.
+Among stated supporters of Biden and Trump, Biden supporters were much more likely to say they would be very upset.
 Only 56 percent of Trump supporters held that position.

 This can certainly change, particularly after a close race drenched with vituperative rhetoric.
 But it does serve as a potent reminder that Trump’s interest in prolonging the fight to preserve his power is almost certainly not shared as fervently among others, including Republican voters.